Limits and performances of algorithms based on simulated annealing in solving sparse hard inference problems: Discussion and perspectives

 Does the RSA optimality hold in general?
+A simple way to paraphrase this question is: Can one demonstrate that the equivalence is valid for all the planted inference problems whenever $y>1$ or at least for $y$ large enough?
 And if yes, why?
 Can we get an improved RSA by optimizing the coupling among replicas?
 We believe the answer to these questions will come from studying numerically more inference problems and analytically the $y\to\infty$ limit.

-There exists an even better MCMC-based algorithm that can work below $\cKS$, i.e.\ breaking the hard phase?
+Does there exist an even better MCMC-based algorithm that can work below $\cKS$, i.e.\ breaking the hard phase?
 The most immediate answer would be negative, given that BP (a Bayes-optimal algorithm) stops working at $\cKS$.
 Moreover recent works connect the performance of a broad class of algorithms, called \emph{stable algorithms}, to the structure of the configurational space, suggesting that the clustering of solutions in the hard phase is an insurmountable obstacle for stable algorithms \cite{gamarnik2021overlap}.

-However, we notice that MCMC-based algorithms do not belong to the class of stable algorithms (at least if run for a long enough time), so there is a hope they can work efficiently even in a clustered hard phase, where message-passing algorithms are deem to fail.
-Moreover smarter MCMC-based algorithm, like RSA or PT, actually work in an extended space (in replicas the former and in temperature the latter), and in this extended space the clustering of the measure may be less drastic.
-In support of this, we have shown in the present work how the nature of the phase transition changes in the replicated problem.
+However, we notice that MCMC-based algorithms do not belong to the class of stable algorithms (at least if run for a long enough time), so there is a hope they can work efficiently even in a clustered hard phase, where message-passing algorithms are deemed to fail.
+Moreover smarter MCMC-based algorithms, like RSA or PT, actually work in an extended space (in replicas the former and in temperature the latter), and in this extended space, the clustering of the measure may be less important.
+In support of this conjecture, we have shown in the present work how the nature of the phase transition changes in the replicated problem.

-It is also worth noticing that algorithms working above $\cKS$ scale linearly with the problem size $N$.
-This is obvious for message-passing algorithms run for a finite number of iterations, and we have shown in this work that the same linear scaling holds for successful MCMC-based algorithms.
-While running message-passing algorithms for times super-linear in $N$ has no advantage at all, running MCMC-based algorithms for longer times is beneficial.
-Obviously exponential times are not interesting, but the possibility of having polynomial algorithms based on MCMC working below $\cKS$ in the hard phase is to be seriously taken into account.